topolvm/pvc-autoresizer/README.md

 `pvc-autoresizer` resizes PersistentVolumeClaims (PVCs) when the free amount of storage is below the threshold.
 It queries the volume usage metrics from Prometheus that collects metrics from `kubelet`.

+If you have any questions, please use [discussions](https://github.com/topolvm/topolvm/discussions).

 **Status**: beta

 ## Supported environments